Louise-Ryan/GENE-FAM/README.md

 #### <ins>Input Files</ins>:

 <ol type="1">
-<li> <b> Protein aligment file: </b> </li> This protein alignment file should contain aligned amino acid sequences from your gene family of interest.
-If you are intersted in a gene family which share a conserved domain, this alignment may contain aligned sequences for the domain of interest.
-Seed alignments for your domain of interest may be available and downloaded from the Interpro database. </p>
+<li> <b> Protein alignment file: </b> </li> This protein alignment file should contain aligned amino acid sequences from your gene family of interest.
+If you are interested in a gene family in which members share a conserved domain, this alignment may contain sequences for the domain of interest.
+Seed alignments for your domain of interest may be available for download from the Interpro database. </p>

-<li> <b> Nucleotide aligment file: </b> </li> This nucleotide alignment file should contain aligned nucleotide sequences from your gene family of  interest.
-Similarly to the protein alignment, the alignment may contain aligned sequences for a conserved domain of interest. </p>
+<li> <b> Nucleotide alignment file: </b> </li> This nucleotide alignment file should contain aligned nucleotide sequences from your gene family of interest.
+Similarly to the protein alignment, this alignment may contain aligned sequences for a conserved domain of interest. </p>

 <li> <b> Reference file: </b> </li> This file is used to guide AUGUSTUS gene prediction.
-The file should be in fasta format, and should contain nucleotide mRNA sequences from closely related species for your gene family of interest. </p>
+This file should be in fasta format, and should contain nucleotide mRNA sequences from closely related species for your gene family of interest. </p>

-<li> <b> Species list </b> </li> This file is only required if you wish to automate the download of annotation files for a list of query species.
+<li> <b> Species list: </b> </li> This file is only required if you wish to automate the download of annotation files for a list of query species.
 This txt file should contain the species names, exactly as they appear on the NCBI RefSeq database.
-Please note that this feature only works for reference genomes on the RefSeq database.
+Please note that this feature only works for reference genomes which are available on the NCBI RefSeq database.

 </ol>
 </ol>